A Close Approach: The Earth-Moon System

-The earth underwent significant change at what is recognized on earth as the Permian Triassic (P-T) boundary.
+The earth-moon system changed significantly at what is recognized on earth as the Permian Triassic (P-T) boundary.
 The earth and moon actually form a binary pair, in other words, a dual planetary system.
 When the earth is thought of not as a single planet, but as part of a system, it is possible to produce a model which can explain the Permian extinction and its aftermath.

 Two hundred and fifty million years ago, at a time known as the Great Dying (Permian-Triassic Boundary), a devastating event struck earth.
 This event caused some 90% of earth’s species and perhaps 95% of all marine species to go extinct.
 It appears that a variety of things combined to “cause” the Permian extinction.
 The central event, however, was a massive volcanic eruption which pumped huge quantities of flood basalts onto the earth’s surface.
 This volcanic episode is known today as the Siberian traps.
 The formation of the Siberian traps put massive quantities of pollutants and other gases into the atmosphere and oceans, compromising most environments on Earth.
 The extinction event happened in a very short time frame, but for millions of years to come, life on Earth struggled to survive.